Palming coins and confusing crowds

 Coin sleight-of-hand tricks are a timeless classic in the world of magic.
-Not only are they entertaining and impressive, but they require minimal props, making them the perfect trick to perform anytime, anywhere.
-Below, we’ve compiled a list of 20 fantastic coin sleight-of-hand techniques that you can learn and practice to amaze your friends and family.
+Not only are they entertaining and impressive, but they require minimal props, making them the trick to perform anytime, anywhere.
+Below, we’ve compiled a list of 20 fantastic coin sleight-of-hand techniques you can learn and practice to amaze your friends and family.

 Magic is not an easy art to master.
 It takes years of dedication and persistence for a magician to master it.

-Coins, from being so readily procurable, and from their adaptability, are deservedly a favorite media.
+Coins, from being readily procurable, and from their adaptability, are deservedly a favorite media.
 To get a sense of how difficult it is to perform magic tricks with coins, try doing only a few easy ones with coins using sleight of hand.

 coin-sleights-637202923838920928.jpg

 Consider the classic cigarette through quarter illusion.
 The greenhorn magician presents a quarter to the audience, then pushes a cigarette or pencil through its center.
 What happens when the an audience member says, “That was amazing!
-Let me see that quarter!”
-Keep in mind that many audiences will think that the quarter is suspect but out of courtesy won’t mention it to the magician.
+Let me see that quarter!” that many audiences will think that the quarter is suspect but out of courtesy won’t mention it to the magician.
 Without technical proficiency, the aspiring magician will blush and quickly pocket the gaffed quarter.

 The professional magician’s audience never suspects the quarter because he used their own coin!